 Students must receive a grade of B or better in all core and required courses.
-Those courses in which a student receives a grade lower than a B must be repeated.
+If a student earns a B- or lower in a core or required course, they must repeat the course.
+You may only repeat a course one time.
+Failure to earn a B or higher upon the second attempt of a core or required course will result in dismissal from your academic program.
 If a course is repeated both grades are used to calculate the student's grade point average.